 For example, Jesse Livermore became famous making a fortune by shorting the stock market in 1929.
 However, he experienced both great success and humiliating failure during his ventures.
 Livermore filed for bankruptcy three times, but also became a Wall Street legend by amassing a $100 million fortune through speculative trades.

 Not every trader's story is as dramatic and exciting as Livermore's.
-If you fear failure, you can gain experience and confidence by using a risk-free Forex trading simulation software.
+If you fear failure, you can gain experience and confidence by using a risk-free trading simulation software.

-Before trading FX professionally, it is crucial to gather experience – preferably, without losing money in the process.
+Before trading professionally, it is crucial to gather experience – preferably, without losing money in the process.

-You can do this by educating yourself on Forex trading and practising what you've learned through demo-trading.
+You can do this by educating yourself on trading and practising what you've learned through demo-trading.
 It is vital to evaluate each trade's success and, finally, repeat the process over and over again until perfection is achieved.

 Stay tuned!
 Follow the updates in our Education section.